dsgrid/dsgrid/docs/source/spark_overview.rst

     $ salloc -t 01:00:00 -N1 --account=dsgrid --partition=debug --mem=730G

-- NREL's Eagle cluster will let you allocate two debug jobs each with two nodes.
+- NREL's Kestrel cluster will let you allocate two debug jobs each with two nodes.
 So, you can use these scripts to create a four-node cluster for one hour.
 - If the debug partition is not too full, you can append ``--qos=standby`` to the command above and not be charged any AUs.